dillonkearns/elm-pages/docs/FAQ.md

 we're able to serialize only the final value for your Route Module's `Data` (not any of the intermediary values), so the user can reason about it more easily and write less code.
 It also improves performance because we serialize the `Data` value in a binary format, reducing the transfer size.

-The Lamdera Compiler is free to use, but is not source-available.
+The Lamdera Compiler is free to use, but is currently only source-available to enterprise customers of the hosted Lamdera service.
 In the future, it's possible that the Lamdera Wire functionality will be made available in an open source, source-available tool, but there's no guarantee of that or timeline.

 ## Is elm-pages full-stack?
 Can I use it for pure static sites without a server?
 Can I use it for server-rendered pages with dynamic user content?